VijayaMelavarige/Carla-ObjectDetection-datageneration/README.md

 # Carla-ObjectDetction-datagenetation

 This code stores the carla simulation data from different sensors and bounding box different vehicles.
-This data can be used train/test the multi model object detction models.
+This data can be used train/test the multi model object detection models.

 Features of the project: